sirayon/-my-fifth-project-1/readme.md

 4..
 What is Event Delegation in JavaScript?
 Why is it useful?
 Ans: -Reduce memory usegs by avoiding multiple listeners
-    - works for dynamically added elements without nedded new listeners
+    - works for dynamically added elements without nedded new listeners 5..
+What is the difference between preventDefault() and stopPropagation() methods?
+Ans: